 Why Tramadol Addiction Treatment Is Needed

 Repeated tramadol use can and will damage the brain which is why treatment is so important for tramadol addiction recovery.
 It can take months for the brain to recover, and during that time of recuperation supervision and support is needed to prevent relapse.

 Call our toll-free helpline, 855-317-8377.
-We are available 24 hours a day and can help you at any time.
+Our admissions coordinators are available 24 hours a day and can help you at any time.
 Stop abusing tramadol and allow your brain to recover.

 1 National Institute on Drug Abuse.
 “Prescription Opioids.”
 National Institute on Drug Abuse, NIDA, 7 June 2018.

 2 “Tramadol (Oral Route) Side Effects.”
 Mayo Clinic, Mayo Foundation for Medical Education and Research, 1 Mar.
 2017.